FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_userClasses/c_st_custom_expressions.md

 Use parentheses to group expressions and override the operator precedence.

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> dynamically converts numeric expressions to long integers, single-precision real numbers, or double-precision real numbers when it is necessary to evaluate an operator.
-When an operator requires a logical value, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> converts any value of a type other than logical to `false`.
+{{< SecureTransport/componentshortname  >}} dynamically converts numeric expressions to long integers, single-precision real numbers, or double-precision real numbers when it is necessary to evaluate an operator.
+When an operator requires a logical value, {{< SecureTransport/componentshortname  >}} converts any value of a type other than logical to `false`.

 The `like` operator matches its string left operand against a string right operand that is a Java regular expression.
 The result is `true` if the regular expression matches all of the left operand.
 The backslash (`\`) is the escape character Java regular expressions, so, in a regular expression, use two backslashes (`\\`) to match a backslash.
 See the examples.